JuliaLang/julia/stdlib/Pkg/docs/src/index.md

 ```

 will show you the effects of adding `Plots`, or doing a full upgrade, respectively, would have on your project.
-However, nothing would be installed and your `Project.toml` and `Manfiest.toml` are untouched.
+However, nothing would be installed and your `Project.toml` and `Manifest.toml` are untouched.

 ## Using someone else's project